-If you’re not yet hooked on podcasts, it’s time to get hooked!
+If you’re not yet hooked on podcasts, it’s time to get hooked.
 Podcasts are great to listen to while working out, driving, and even cooking.
-Browse one of the many podcast apps and find some that sound appealing…there’s even a bunch geared towards kids.
+Browse one of the many podcast apps and find some that sound appealing…there’s even a bunch geared toward kids.

 Try Some At-Home Workouts

 YouTube is a great place for free workouts.
-You can literally find anything there…and did I mention it’s completely free?!
+You can literally find anything there, and it’s free!

 Do All the Self-Care Things You Love

 Your mental health is as important as your physical health, don’t neglect it.
-Fill some of your spare time with any self-care activity that makes you feel relaxed and renewed…check out this video for a bunch of cheap or free self-care ideas.
+Fill some of your spare time with any self-care activity that makes you feel relaxed and renewed.

 Create a Vision Board